Quantum N-toroidal algebras and extended quantized GIM algebras of N-fold affinization: Quantum -toroidal algebras ( )

 \subsection{Quantum $N$-toroidal algebra $ U_{q}(\mathfrak{g}_{N, tor})$ via generating functions}

-The quantum toroidal algebra $U_{q, \kappa}(\mathfrak{sl}_{n+1},{tor})$ for type A was first introduced in \cite{GKV} as a two-parameter deformation.
+\, The quantum toroidal algebra $U_{q, \kappa}(\mathfrak{sl}_{n+1},{tor})$ for type A was introduced in \cite{GKV} as a two-parameter deformation.
 It admits the Schur-Weyl duality \cite{VV1}.
 In \cite{H2}, the quantum toroidal algebras $U_{q}(\mathfrak{g}_{tor})$ for general types were introduced as Drinfeld quantum affinizations.
 We will define the quantum $N$-toroidal algebra uniformly through the process of Drinfeld-like quantum $N$-affinization.
-In view of this, the quantum $N$-toroidal algebras $ U_q(\mathfrak{g}_{N, tor})$ defined below are certain natural generalization of the quantum toroidal algebras $U_{q}(\mathfrak{g}_{tor})$ (see \cite{H2} etc.).
+In particular, the new algebra is a natural generalization of the quantum toroidal algebras $U_{q}(\mathfrak{g}_{tor})$ (see \cite{H2} etc.).